tgdh/tgdh-boilerplate/README.md

 .s- /* scope */
 ```

-As shown above, classes prefixed with these name spaces should also sit in the relevant folder, for example `.o-` styles should be placed in the `objects` folder.
+As shown above, classes prefixed with these namespaces should also sit in the relevant folder.
+For example `.o-` styles should be placed in the `objects` folder.

 The only exception here is the scope name space (`.s-`), which should be avoided as it involves [nesting classes](#nesting).
 But if you find the need to use one then it should be placed in the `trumps` folder.